• Home

 Perhaps best of all, each of the following museums and buildings lining the Plaza Grande are entirely free to enter.
 And many of them are air-conditioned too, providing some much-needed relief from the heat if roaming around town in the hot afternoon.
 Thank you, Mérida!

 Some of these buildings are nondescript, with no signage.
 Security guards are stationed in front of the government buildings, leading unsuspecting visitors to believe they are off-limits.
-But these buildings are actually totally open to the public.
-Those of you who are now in the know can walk right past the security guards to enjoy fantastic balconies that are hidden in plain sight.
+But these buildings are actually open to the public.
+Those of you who are now in the know can walk right past the security guards to enjoy fantastic balconies hidden in plain sight.

 5.1) For Art – Museum of Contemporary Art, Merida